Internships and the Apprentices Act, 1961: Do Private Companies Need to Comply?

 goyalanirudh

-Does Interns hosted by a private company come within the Apprentices Act, 1961?
+Does an internship hosted by a private company fall under the purview of the Apprentices Act, 1961?

 Labour Law Index

 Not every kind of company is covered under The Apprentices Act, 1961.
-The Industry must be indulging in "Designated Trade".
-The Following are the designated trades :-
+The industry must be indulging in a "Designated Trade".
+The following are the designated trades:

 saswatabanerjee

-Apprantices are from specific industry only and the number, stipend and number of conditions are governed by the apprentice advisory of the government.
-You need to follow the procedure, register with him and then recruit in line with his approval.
+Interns are not apprentices.
+Apprentices are from a specific industry only, and the number, stipend, and conditions are governed by the apprentice advisory of the government.
+You need to follow the procedure, register with them, and then recruit in line with their approval.

-Apart from that, an a-Pranit do program may also be provided for in the certified standing orders
+Apart from that, an apprenticeship program may also be provided for in the certified standing orders.

 goyalanirudh